Densely-populated and often polluted Asian cities push people to be more mindful of their health

 Then there’s the way Asians are attached to their phones.

-put together by Kleiner Perkins internet analyst Mary Meeker showed that four of the top five countries that spend the most time looking at screens were in Asia (Indonesia, Philippines, China, Brazil, and Vietnam).
+A report put together by Kleiner Perkins internet analyst Mary Meeker showed that four of the top five countries that spend the most time looking at screens were in Asia (Indonesia, Philippines, China, Brazil, and Vietnam).

-noted that Asians were more likely to own multiple devices, particularly in Malaysia where close to half (47%) own more than one mobile phone.
+A Nielsen study noted that Asians were more likely to own multiple devices, particularly in Malaysia where close to half (47%) own more than one mobile phone.
 Hong Kong (31%), and Singapore and China (29%) also saw a lot of second device ownership.

 Joe Li, founder of Healthy Selfie, an Instagram-like app which allows people to chart their body transformations by snapping selfies, says the trend is noticeable from walking around cities.